onejeuu/sc-file/docs/source/api/usage/index.rst

   convert.auto("model.mcsb")
   convert.auto("model.mcsb", output="path/to/output")

-Without ``output``, the result is written next to the source.
-For automatic conversion, ``output`` must be a directory.
+Without ``output``, the result is saved alongside the source.

 Explicit Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use a named conversion function when the target format is known:
+Use a named conversion from :mod:`~scfile.convert.formats` when the target format is known:

 .. code-block:: python

-  from scfile import Options, convert
+  from scfile import convert

-  convert.mcsb_to_obj("model.mcsb", "model.obj")
+  convert.mcsb_to_obj("model.mcsb", output="model.obj")
-  convert.mcsb_to_glb("model.mcsb", options=Options(skeleton=True))
+  convert.mcsb_to_glb("model.mcsb", output="path/to/output")

 The output may be an exact file name or a directory.
-Named conversion functions are available from :mod:`scfile.convert`.

 Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:class:`~scfile.Options` controls parsing, conversion targets, and output conflict handling.
-Skeletons and built-in animations are disabled by default.
+:class:`~scfile.options.Options` configures conversion behavior.

 .. code-block:: python

-  from scfile import Options, convert
+  from scfile import Options, convert from scfile.enums import OnConflict

   options = Options(
       skeleton=True,